 Answer: Yes.
 But that “contract” strategy will only enable you to use the personal data which you strictly need in order to perform your obligations under that contract.

 If you collect other types of personal data, other than what’s strictly necessary to honor the customer’s contract, then you could consider consent as an alternative valid basis of processing.
 Upselling them on paid products also wouldn’t be strictly necessary for you to perform your obligations under the contract, so perhaps processing on the basis of consent, or on the basis of your legitimate interests would be more appropriate in that situation.

 What categories of data fall within the definition of sensitive personal data under the GDPR?
 Are birthdates or credit card details seen as “sensitive personal data” by the GDPR rules?

 **Answer: **According to Article 9 of the GDPR, special categories of data or “sensitive personal data” are defined as: personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation.

 If I am marketing to people in the EU, do I need to have an EU Representative?** Answer:** Yes.
 If you are offering goods and services to people in the EU, for free or for a fee, and thus processing their data, in most cases, you will need to appoint an EU representative, as required by Article 27 of the GDPR.
-For example, Infusionsoft’s GDPR Article 27 representative in Europe is VeraSafe Ireland Ltd.
+For example, Infusionsoft by Keap’s GDPR Article 27 representative in Europe is VeraSafe Ireland Ltd.

 What about after Brexit?
 Presumably, a Data Protection Officer in England wouldn't be an EU Representative.